tomjenningss/develop-microservices-docker/README.md

 # Building your application

-Before you begin, build your application.
-To do this, navigate to the **start** directory and run the Maven install goal:
+Navigate to the **start** directory and run the Maven install goal to build your application:

+`cd start`

 `mvn install`